fmi-basel/LSTree/example/README.md

 # Processing steps

 ## 1. Cropping light-sheet movies
-Organoids' bounding boxes are first determined on a reference channel and independently for each frame using x,y and z maximum intensity projections (MIPs).
+For the recordings of days, organoids may drift inside the matrigel drop and need to be registered back so that the data can be analyzed.
+In the [crop_movie.ipynb](../notebooks/crop_movie.ipynb) notebook organoids' bounding boxes are first determined on a reference channel and independently for each frame using x,y and z maximum intensity projections (MIPs).
 Since multiple organoids might appear in the field of view (especially at early time-points), the largest object (or a manually selected object) on the last frame is tracked backward in time by finding its closest match in the previous frame until the first frame is reached.
 The minimum crop size required for the entire movie is then computed along each axis.
-At this point crops are reviewed with the included tool: [crop_movie.ipynb](../notebooks/crop_movie.ipynb) and manual corrections can be made, for instance to account for stage movements during medium change.
+At this point crops are reviewed with an included included tool in the notebook and manual corrections can be made, for instance to account for stage movements during medium change.
 Finally all time-points and channels are cropped by centering the global bounding box on the tracked organoid.

 <img src="../docs/cropping_tool.png" width="800"/><br>